 The above text is an extract from a recent revision of the Wikipedia article Quilty, County Clare, which is released under the Creative Commons Attribution-Share-Alike License 3.0

-On this page you can see a map of Quilty, see what's on in Quilty, find out how to get to Quilty, visit local websites for Quilty, find Bed and Breakfasts (B&Bs) in Quilty, browse restaurants in Quilty.
+On this page you can see a map of Quilty, see what's on in Quilty, find out how to get to Quilty, visit local websites for Quilty, find Bed and Breakfasts (B&Bs) in Quilty, find Self-Catering Accommodation in Quilty, browse restaurants in Quilty.

 Tell us about any upcoming major events in Quilty and we can add to our website!

 Situated on the site of a historic landlord's residence with spectacular panoramic views of the Atlantic Coast, Clonmore Lodge offers home-made scones and tea on arrival.
 The property is near to easily accessed quiet beaches.

 Seafield, Quilty, Co.
 Clare

 Featuring free WiFi, Teach Baurna Gross offers accommodation in Quilty.
 Free private parking is available on site.
 The rooms come with a flat-screen TV.
 Each room includes a shared bathroom.

 Shorehaven is a detached three-bedroom holiday home located 1 km from the village of Quilty in West Clare.
 The property features views of the sea and is 33 km from Ennis.